Because of the many inquiries ~ I am now offering some of my photographs in a series called "ANCIENT ONES" of 16 x 20 posters at this link here~

 *

-All of the ruins on this site, with the exception of Cave 7, can be seen without a guide, but because of the nature of the positioning of many of these ruins, you can very easily hike right past them and not even know that you have done so.
+All of the ruins on this site, but because of the nature of the positioning of many of these ruins, you can very easily hike right past them and not even know that you have done so.
 With a guide you are able to see many more ruins in a shorter amount of time.
 A GPS is also helpful.
 I happen to use a Garmin GPSmap 60CSx but many of my hiking friends use Magellan.

 Butler Wash is about located about 5 miles west of the quaint historic town of Bluff, Utah.
 The wash runs along the east side of Comb Ridge.
 It is one of my favorite places to explore.
 It is easy to access.
 And most of the hikes are fairly short.
 Here you can see many sites in a relatively short amount of time.
 You can stay in Bluff at the Desert Rose Inn or The Recapture Lodge.
 Though I prefer to camp most of the time in Butler Wash since there are just loads of places to camp.